 Trading commodities can protect investors from inflation, as inflation hurts ordinary investment products.
 In times of inflation, returns on ordinary investment products such as bonds are relatively low.

-This is because when the prices of goods and services rise, the value of the commodities needed to produce these goods and services will also rise.
+Because rising prices raise the value of the commodities needed to produce them.
 So if your portfolio includes certain commodities, you may be able to reduce losses owing to inflation.

 Rather than holding the physical asset of gold, CFDs allow traders to speculate on the way the price of a commodity will change, without ever owning the commodity in question.